 angels and demons point of view.
 The divine powers aren't simply the bad guys because humans are the ones fighting them.
 Instead each side is signifigantly more complicated and all sides have a reason to fight with none looking like they have the moral high ground.

 A throwaway line made by Azazel mentions how there is a balance between demons, humans, and angels.
 Demons torment humans to feed off their despair and fear.
 Feeling in need of divine guidance, the humans worship the angels which provides them with sustenance.
 From an objective point of view the demons and angels live parasitically off of humans, with the divine war between them comes off as being a con to retain this equilibrium.
 So Charoice the XII has enough of humanity being a plaything of cosmic entities and declares war on both sides.

-Humans win big on both fronts and in a more cliche anime, this would be the end, but Virgin Soul takes chances and shows that humans really aren't any better morally without celestial powers as they were with them.
+Humans win big on both fronts and in a more cliche anime, this would be the end, but Virgin Soul takes chances and shows that humans really aren't any better morally without divine forces as they were with them.
 They enslave demons, abuse them, and force them to fight each other in gladiatorial blood sports.
 The audience can understand the humans' anger but at the same time, see that blind hatred against a perceived enemy transforms a crowd into worse monsters than the ones they were fighting.

 Not all demons deserve it, either.
 Only a small portion of demons actually attack humans while rest live ordinary lives.
 Yet humans treat all demons the same, like they are worthless.
 The human city of Antae is a gilded hell for demons and humans are the jailers.